 The environmental impact assessment work should be carried forward into the development of a set of environmental protection policies, programs and procedures for the plant, based on a quantitative environmental risk assessment.
-These policies, programs and procedures should meet, but not be limited to, the expectations contained in P-223, Protection of the Environment, S-296, Environmental Protection Policies, Programs, and Procedures at Class I Nuclear Facilities and Uranium Mines and Mills, and G-296, Developing Environmental Protection Policies, Programs and Procedures at Class I Nuclear Facilities and Uranium Mines and Mills.
+These policies, programs and procedures should meet, but not be limited to, the expectations contained in REGDOC-2.9.1, Environmental Protection: Environmental Principles, Assessments and Protection Measures, Version 1.1.